 Muon1 is a Windows-based distributed computing project that was started in 2001.
 Initially simulating 2500 particles, with a handful of people, now thousands of computers run the client simulating tens of thousands of particles at a time.
-Simulations are run using 0.01 nanosecond increments, which define the project's workload measure - particle-timesteps, or pts.
+Simulations work using 0.01 nanosecond increments (a 'timestep'), which define the project's workload measure - particle-timesteps, or pts.
 An internet connection is preferred, but not required to participate.
 The client requires no integration with windows, and can be run from a portable drive, and switched between computers as required.

-The average size of a simulation run is 308 Million particle timesteps, and will take between 15 and 45 minutes for a typical modern computer, depending on hardware.
+The average size of a simulation run is 308 million particle timesteps, and will take between 15 and 90 minutes for a typical modern multi-core computer, depending on hardware.

-Further information about the project can be found at http://www.stephenbrooks.org/muon1/info/
+Further information about the project can be found at http://stephenbrooks.org/muon1/info/